ori-drs/pronto-distro/README.rst

 To those familiar with ROS, it serves the same purpose as the message passing in ROS: messages are typed data structures and code is compiled to allow C/C++, python and Java bindings.
 Data is received in a process via network communication and event-based function callbacks.

-We provide a LCM-to-ROS translation bridge to allow easy integration with a ROS-based system.
-Transmission 1-to-1 is straightforward.

 If you are interested in a native ROS application, please get in touch.